hcsalmon1/TypeGo/README.md

 There's nothing that can stop this, as the Go compiler doesn't bother checking these things and it's too complicated to make for me.

 But either way, this is a big quality of life improvement for enums.

+**Q. How does TypeGo Improve Structs and Methods?**